chopshop-166/SoftwareTraining/Training Plan/BeginningTraining.md

       - Left and Right `Motor`
       - Following WPILib model
       - Show usage with different combinations of `Motor` and `MotorGroup`
+  ### Projects
+   - Bring robot back out and code imputs

-## Sixth Week:
+## Seventh Week:
   - Explore classes used so far
   - Subsystem
   - Drive
   - SpeedController